2024 Dates Coming Soon

 Day 2: Waiheke Island

-Today we head to the Downtown Auckland Ferry Terminal to go on a lovely 40-minute cruise to Waiheke Island through the picturesque Hauraki Gulf.
-Waiheke Island has over 92 square kilometers of beautiful beaches, vineyards, olive groves, native bush, and relaxing seaside villages.
+Today we head to the Downtown Auckland Ferry Terminal to go on a lovely 40-minute cruise to Waiheke Island through the picturesque Hauraki Gulf, a surprisingly refreshing escape so close to a major city, containing beautiful beaches, dozens of vineyards, olive groves, native bush, and relaxing seaside villages.
 Upon arrival, we will be met by a local island tour guide who will reveal the island to us throughout our stay.

-We will have tastings at least two vineyards, including a nice lunch at one of the vineyards, celebrating the fresh produce, lovely herbs, and excellent meats all grown here in New Zealand.
-If time allows, we will also wander through the local sculpture garden.
+We will have tastings at several vineyards, including a nice lunch at one of the vineyards, celebrating the fresh produce, lovely herbs, and excellent meats all grown here in New Zealand.
+If time allows, we may also wander through a local sculpture garden or stop for unending views at a gin distillery.

 Day 3: On to the Capital, Wellington